KASPERSPECTRE/Padme-the-blockchain-dog./README.md

 invaluable asset

-to any educational
+to educators, parents, and students.

-Plus, PADME is a real live dog!
+PADME is a real live dog!
 Rescued from the streets,

 dehydrated and badly burned..

 she survived.
-And she is cute and Marketable as a
+And she is cute and Marketable and a lively, expressive

 mascot for the project.
+She loves kids and the camera loves her.

 She is named after Padme Amadalla from Star Wars.
 A fantastic role model, EDUCATED, DRIVEN, INTELLIGENT AND INTERESTING.